V.02.Res.07 Kaiwhakamana visits

 - Kaiwhakamana are distinct from Māori service providers who provide contracted services for Māori prisoners in prisons on behalf of the Department.

-- Koha will only be offered with regard to services that are requested by prison director.
+- Koha will only be offered with regard to services that are requested by general manager custodial.

 Definitions